 Feedback can be provided any time after the release of the preliminary FIRMs until the end of the 90-day appeal period.
-However, please note that the appeal period has now ended for most communities that are affected by the coastal flood study.
+However, please note that the appeal period has now ended for most communities that are affected by the flood study.
 Check dates for your community on the Appeal Period Start and End Dates page.

 What is the appeals process and how does it work?

 The appeals process is part of the regulatory mapping process outlined in Title 44, Chapter I, Part 67 of the Code of Federal Regulations.
 Whenever FEMA issues preliminary FIRMs that involve changes to flood hazard information, a statutory 90 day appeal period is required.
 FEMA starts the appeals process by:

 - Publishing a notice in the Federal Register;